Current Projects

 sustainability and the subsea network

-I am a PI on an Internet Society Foundation grant exploring the carbon-intensity and sustainable practices of the subsea telecom cable network (the infrastructure that carries more than 95% of our global Internet traffic, making the web properly worldwide).
-My research team and I are interested in how we can share best practices and policy across an industry that is, by its nature, positioned between national jurisdictions and in often very remote parts of the world.
+Was a PI on an Internet Society Foundation grant exploring the carbon-intensity and sustainable practices of the subsea telecom cable network (the infrastructure that carries more than 95% of our global Internet traffic, making the web properly worldwide).
+That work is ongoing still.
+Industry partners and our research team are interested in how we can share best practices and policy across an industry that is, by its nature, positioned between national jurisdictions and in often very remote parts of the world.
 In turn, this has led us to think about the cable industry’s potential to drive decarbonization in other parts of the ICT sector, changing how we move data and energy around the globe.